chrrasmussen/Idris2-Erlang/README.md

 This repository contains a [rebar3](https://www.rebar3.org) project that can build a standalone Escript executable.
 The Escript contains the libraries and can be freely moved around.
 The Erlang run-time needs to be available to run this Escript.

-The generated Erlang source files are only included in specific [releases](https://github.com/chrrasmussen/Idris2-Erlang/releases), and not in the `master` branch.
+The generated Erlang source files are only included in specific [releases](https://github.com/chrrasmussen/Idris2-Erlang/releases), and not in the `main` branch.

 **Steps:**
 1. `git clone https://github.com/chrrasmussen/Idris2-Erlang`